haskus/haskus-manual/source/system/programming/graphics/tutorial/listing_video_displays.rst

   <https://en.wikipedia.org/wiki/Subpixel_rendering>`_) and other properties
   with ``videoProperties``.

-Example of run into QEmu with Linux 5.1.15:
+Example of run into QEMU with Linux 5.1.15:

 .. code:: text